-When qualified students apply for the MALAT program, they will indicate preliminary interest in the IB Advanced Certificate option.
-Upon completion of the two week summer residency, students will confirm intention to pursue the IBO certificate.
+When qualified learners apply for the MALAT program, they will indicate preliminary interest in the IB Advanced Certificate option.
+Upon completion of their first online course (fully online intake) or the two week summer residency (blended intake), students will confirm intention to pursue the IBO certificate.